 Return types of virtual functions

-Under normal circumstances, the return type of a virtual function and it’s override must match.
-Thus, the following will not work:
+Under normal circumstances, the return type of a virtual function and its override must match.
+Consider the following example:

 class Base